hexbytedev/hexwall/README.md

 # pihole-guard

-Monitors active network connections and kills any that connect to IPs not previously seen through Pi-hole's DNS resolver — closing the gap that Pi-hole leaves open for direct-IP connections.
+Monitors active network connections and kills any that connect to IPs that are not trusted by Pi-hole history, the built-in local allowlist, or recent already-established traffic — closing the gap that Pi-hole leaves open for direct-IP connections.

 ---